asyncapi/parser-js/README.md

 Additionally to all the methods declared in the [Parser-API](https://github.com/asyncapi/parser-api), this parser might introduce some helper functions.

-Direct access to the parsed JSON document is always available through the `doc.raw()` method.
+Direct access to the parsed JSON document is always available through the `doc.json()` method.

 See [API documentation](/docs/api.md) for more example and full API reference information.